NextCenturyCorporation/nucleus-data-server/DATA_SUPPORT_GUIDE.md

 }
 ```

+For more information on date format mappings, please see the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-date-format.html).

 #### Keyword Fields

 We recommend that any string field not containing document text (including news articles, social media posts, or any multi-sentence text field) should have the `type` `keyword`.
 For example, fields of names, links, categories, and alphanumeric IDs should all have the `type` `keyword`.